zhirui-gao/zhirui-gao/README.md

 - 👋 Hi, I’m @zhirui-gao
-- 👀 My interests mainly include 3D vision and robotics.
+- 👀 My interests mainly include 3D vision and aigc.
 - 🌱 I used to be  an algorithm contest player ICPC-regional 🥈.
 - 💞️  I'm a Ph.D. student at NUDT(Changsha) and I graduated from CUG with a bachelor's degree
 - 📫 How to reach me: gzrer2018@gmail.com